Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H8hrMFtHdHs.md

 # [December 7th, 2021 Livestream](../2021-12-07.md)
 ## Q&A: Are Conveyor Wall Holes coming?
 https://www.youtube.com/watch?v=H8hrMFtHdHs
-This question was possibly duplicated with a more recent answer: [January 18th, 2022 Livestream Q&A: When are we going to see placeable Wall Conveyor holes?](./yt-sKqIciW-TVQ.md) [https://www.youtube.com/watch?v=sKqIciW-TVQ](https://www.youtube.com/watch?v=sKqIciW-TVQ)
+This question was possibly duplicated with a more recent answer: [April 19th, 2022 Livestream Q&A: Do you plan to add Wall Holes for Belts, similar to Floor Holes for Foundations?](./yt-XKoMKtf1ZjY.md) [https://www.youtube.com/watch?v=XKoMKtf1ZjY](https://www.youtube.com/watch?v=XKoMKtf1ZjY)

 ### Topics